xoxzo/blog.xoxzo.com/content/Events/mwc19-barcelona-report-en.md

-As MWC is basically the biggest conference within the mobile world, big name companies usually will use the conference as a place to make important new product annoucements.
+As MWC is basically the biggest conference within the mobile world, big name companies usually will use the conference as a place to make important new product announcements.
 It is also a time to take notes and feel the pulse of the industry and figure out where we're all trying to head.

 ![Hello MWC: Iqbal at MWC19]({filename}/images/mwc19/iqbal_selfie.jpg)

-This year's theme for MWC was **Intelligent Connectivity**, which encompasses the usage of artificial intelligence on our digital data for greater connectivity (think IoT and everything around us a connected items) for a better wellbeing.
+This year's theme for MWC was **Intelligent Connectivity**, which encompasses the usage of artificial intelligence on our digital data for greater connectivity (think IoT and everything around us as connected items) for a better wellbeing.
 A key point in all this is the 5G technology, which will be the enabler to achieve this connectivity.